Program Governing Body

 Scoring is kept simple to remain objective.
 Evaluators are looking for proper technique, accuracy and form during the evaluations but also look for attitude and athletic ability.

-If a player registers late and misses evaluations, best efforts will be made to place them on the correct team based on skill.
+If a player registers late and/or misses evaluations for other reasons, best efforts will be made to place them on the correct team based on skill.
 However, if placement based on skill is not an option, players will be placed on a team where there is room.

 Third party evaluators will be present for all the evaluations that CMB performs unless otherwise stated in CMB procedures.
 Third party evaluators hired by CMB must follow the following rules and procedures.